 It’s been years since a beloved Georgia woman died in her Paulding County home from a gunshot wound to the head, and the county’s district attorney is reportedly reassessing the case.

-CBS46 reports that Heather Turner, 35, died inside her Paulding County home in May 2017, and although her husband, Andy D. Turner, 43, indicated she took her own life, the Georgia Bureau of Investigation (GBI) is calling her death “questionable.”
+As CrimeOnline previously reported, Heather Turner, 35, died inside her Dallas County home in May 2017, and although her husband, Andy D. Turner, said she took her own life, the Georgia Bureau of Investigation (GBI) called her death “questionable.”

 GBI, along with Sgt.
-Ashley Henson, Public Information Officer at the Paulding County Sheriff’s Office, confirmed to CrimeOnline that the investigation into the mother’s death is still open and at this time, the cause of the death is ruled as undetermined while additional evidence is being processed.
+Ashley Henson, the Public Information Officer at the Paulding County Sheriff’s Office, previously confirmed to CrimeOnline that the investigation into Heather’s death is still open and at the time, additional evidence was being processed.

 CrimeOnline spoke with Heather’s long-time friend, Joanie Miller, and her husband, actor Jeremy Miller of the popular 1980s hit ABC show, “Growing Pains.”
-The Millers both indicated that they didn’t feel Heather would ever take her own life.
+The Millers both indicated that they didn’t feel Heather, who was the mother of two children, would have taken her own life.

 Jeremy Miller echoed Joanie’s sentiment.